aoki-marika/doodle/README.md

 # Doodle
-A python image drawing framework.
+A python framework for creating static images from dynamic content.

 # Requirements
 * Python 3.6.4